1. Hover your mouse over your name in the top right corner.

 3. Click on New User.

-4. Fill in all sections as explained below.
+4. Fill in all sections as seen and explained below. (any that aren't applicable can be left blank)

 5. It is best to select to have the user send an activation email where they can choose their own password.
 Therefore, leave the password out in this case.